jkereako/jkereako.github.io/_posts/2015-03-27-essential-tools-for-the-traditional-home-bar.md

 - **Only shake when mixing with citrus juice.** Stir the cocktail otherwise.
 - **Aim for a volume of 3 ounces.** This will provide enough to really taste the drink without getting you cocked.
 - **If the drink is too strong, then dilute it with water**.
 For example, do not pour more sweet vermouth into a strong Manhattan, it will actually make it stronger and throw off the taste.
 - **Make simple syrup as you need it**.
-This shit will grow mold if you make it ahead of time and don't use it within a week.
+This stuff will grow mold if you make it ahead of time and don't use it within a week.
 Simple syrup is simple to make.
 Make it to order.
 - **Store vermouth in the refrigerator and use it within 3 months.** An open bottle of wine has a shelf life, and although vermouth is a fortified wine, it is foremost still a wine.
 - **Serve all of your cocktails in old fashioned glasses.** Cocktail glasses, also known as martini glasses are awkward to hold and easy to spill.